 Corporate or Occupational burnout results from long-term, irresolvable job stress.
 Burnout is characterized by a set of symptoms that includes exhaustion resulting fromwork’s excessive demandsas well as physical symptoms such as headaches and sleeplessness, “quickness to anger,” and closed thinking.
 The chronic state of stress that results in burnout can also lead to…

-The costs of employee disengagement, stress, and burnout are no longer hidden.
+The costs associated with the stress, burnout or disengagement of the employee are hidden no longer.
 Stress and burnout have become an increasing and often-discussed phenomenon over the last decade.Various research studies have estimated the costs of work-related stress around the world as: $650 billion in Europe, $3.9 billion in Australia, $2-8 billionCanada, and $300 billion in the United States!!

 The consequences of employee disengagement are particularly damaging.
 Studies have found that disengaged employees are less productive, more likely to steal from their company, negatively influence their coworkers, miss more workdays, and drive customers away.
 In the United States alone, actively disengaged employees cost an estimated $450-550 billion per year in lost productivity!